Hilltop Mall: 2020: Sears closes

-On February 6, 2020, it was announced that Sears would be closing as part of the chain's plan to close dozens of stores nationwide.
+On February 6, 2020, it was announced that Sears would be closing as part of a plan to close dozens of stores nationwide.
 The store closed in April 2020.
 The mall closed almost all stores during the COVID-19 pandemic starting in mid-March 2020, with the exception of Walmart.

 2021: Sale to Prologis

 On January 5, 2021, it was announced the Macy's at Hilltop would be closing in April 2021 as part of a plan to close 46 stores nationwide.
 After Macy's closed in March 2021, Walmart became the only traditional anchor store left.

-In February 2021, Richmond mayor Tom Butt announced that logistics company Progolis was buying most of the land with the intention to build a logistics center along with other developments, including housing.
+In February 2021, Richmond mayor Tom Butt announced that logistics company Prologis was buying most of the land with the intention to build a logistics center along with other developments, including housing.
 In April 2021, Prologis completed the acquisition of the site for $117 million; they announced plans to demolish the mall and reuse the site: "The purchase of the 78-acre site marks the beginning of Prologis' efforts to pursue a mixed-use development that includes residential and retail as well as the modern logistics facilities that are the company's specialty."
-Walmart was scheduled to depart the site by March 30.
 The mall was closed permanently on April 22, 2021.

+As of 2023, Richmond City Council is deciding on the future of the site as part of the Hilltop Horizon Specific Plan.